the-turing-way/the-turing-way/book/website/project-design/pd-bias/pd-bias-identification.md

 Blinding assessors can help to avoid an information bias, where the assessment of outcome is influenced by the expectations of the exposure.
 Data analysts can also be blinded to ensure a fair assessment of the final data.

-Typically the phrase "single-blind" will refer to blinding only the participants, "double-blind" to participants and assessors, and "triple-blind" to participants, assessors, and data analysts.
+Typically the phrase 'single-blind' will refer to blinding only the participants, 'double-blind' to participants and assessors, and 'triple-blind' to participants, assessors, and data analysts.
 However, these terms are not always used consistently, so it should always be made explicitly clear which groups have been blinded.